nokotamustang/PersonalPortfolio/README.md

 ## Freelance - Dark Wish - Game Designer/Developer - 2016 to 2018

-My own self-funded game ‘Dark Wish’ was coded with the OpenGL framework. **LÖVE** released on the PC platform Steam in early 2019.
+My own self-funded game ‘Dark Wish’ was coded with the OpenGL framework. **LÖVE** released on the **Steam** platform.
 The code is primarily written in Lua and C++ using the **LÖVE** API to access the **OpenGL** graphics library and **Simple Direct-Media Layer** library.
 This work involves game design, planning and prototyping, development, testing, audio engineering, and digital artwork creation.

 For this project I mainly follow a Data Oriented Design methodology in this project typically used for high data flow systems such as game engines.
 However, I created my User Interface system with an Object-Oriented design.
 I have also been more involved with low-level graphics programming such as **GLSL** pixel-shader programming for visual effects.